Library Documentation

 Not-Equal

-Returns True if two values are not equal.
+Not-Equal returns True if the value values are not equal.

 Not-Equal : value => trait (value value -> Boolean)